 A person is employed by one company in a corporate group who actually works for another group company (the principal).

 An individual, such as an IT specialist, is employed by a one-man company who does work for a client (the principal).
 As explained under Indirect supply of staff below, this applies even where there is an employment agency inbetween the one-man company and the client.
-(The Hashwani case may in practice somewhat limit coverage of someone who is in substance an independent contractor - see How far is self-employment covered?).
+(Hashwani and other cases may in practice somewhat limit coverage of someone who is in substance an independent contractor – see Employees, workers and beyond>Employees/ workers).

 Staff of a sub-contractor working on a building site.